saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

  </table>

 :::note
 MacOS is not supported in version 4.9.2.
-For a list of MacOS compatible versions see Version Lifestyle Information below.
 :::

 2. Extract the contents of the \*.zip download to your local machine.
 We recommend saving the Sauce Connect Proxy folder to your home directory.